UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

 - Getting connected to HPC (or emulating)
 - What is linux shell?
 - What the BASH ?!
-- Features of bash that are very handy
+- Features of bash that are very useful

 ## What the BASH ?!
-  * What is BASH?
+### What is BASH?
-  * man bash
-  * .bashrc
+    * Bourne Again SHell (bash) is an improvement on the original Bourne SHell (sh)
+    * BASH is one of several linux/unix shells
+    * A shell is the outer lay that wraps the operating system kernel, drivers and hardware to allow the user to do things.
+    * It provides command line interactivity with the operating system.
+  * See ``man bash`` for details. ``-l`` (or ``--login``) is an important option on Bunya HPC.
-  * .bash_profile
+  * .bashrc and .bash_profile
-  * Shell script structure
+### (Typical) shell script structure
+  * Language line
+  * Mix of Comment lines and linux commands that get run sequentially (unless you use backgrounding)

-  * Executing scripts vs. Sourcing
+### Executing scripts vs. Sourcing
+  * executing a script forks a process that runs the contents of the shell script.
+  * sometimes you wnat to modify your current environment (so use ``source mySettings`` or ``. mySettings`

 ## What are HPC job scripts?
   * Language line